andrewskaggs/jira-graphs/README.md

-# jira-browser
+# jira-graphs

-Tool to run some jira queries
+Tool to run some jira queries and make some pretty pictures